-Complete the medical exemption or conditional enrollment section as appropriate to include signature and date.
+Conditional Envolument and Exemptions Complete the medical exemption or conditional enrollment section as appropriate to include signature and date.
 This section must be attached to Part I Health Information (to be filled out and signed by parent).

-Student's Name: Date of Birth:

-Parent or Legal Guardian Name:

-Parent or Legal Guardian Name:

-Phone Number:

-MEDICAL EXEMPTION: As specified in the Code of Virginia § 22.1-271 the vaccine(s) designated below would be detrimental to this student's healt •

-MEDICAL EXEMPTION: As specified in the Code of Virginia § 22.1-271.2, C (ii), I certify that administration of the vaccine(s) designated below would be detrimental to this student's health.
-The vaccine(s) is (are) specifically contraindicated because (please specify):

-DTP/DTaP/Tdap :[]; DT/Td:[]; OPV/IPV:[]]; Hib:[]]; PCV:[]]; RV:[]; Measles :[]; -- ---------------------------- --------------- ----------- ----------- --------- --------------- ----

-Mumps:[]; Rubella :[]; VAR:[]; Men ACWY:[]; Men B:[]; Hep A:[]; HBV:[]

-This contraindication is permanent: [], or temporary [] and expected to preclude immunizations until: Date (Mo., Day,

-Yr.): .

-Signature of Medical Provider or Health Department Official:

-Date (Mo., Day, Yr.)://

-RELIGIOUS EXEMPTION: The Code of Virginia allows a child an exemption from receiving immunizations required for school attendance if the student or thestudent's parent/guardian submits an affidavit to the school's admitting official stating that the administration of immunizing agents conflicts with the student's religiousenets or practices.
-Any student entering school must submit this affidavit on a CERTIFICATE OF RELIGIOUS EXEMPTION (Form CRE-1), which may be obtained atany local health department, school division superintendent's office or local department of social services.
-RefCode of Virginia § 22.1-271.2, C (i).
+Student's Name: Date of Birth: Parent or Legal Guardian Name: Parent or Legal Guardian Name: Phone Number: MEDICAL EXEMPTION: As specified in the Code of Virginia § 22.1-271.2, C (ii), I certify that administration of the vaccine(s) designated below would be detrimental to this student's health.
+The vaccine(s) is (are) specifically contraindicated because (please specify): DTP/DTaP/Tdap :[]; DT/Td:[]; OPV/IPV:[]; Hib:[]; PCV:[]; RV:[]; Measles :[]; Mumps:[]; Rubella :[]; VAR:[]; Men ACWY:[]; Men B:[]; Hep A:[]; HBV:[] This contraindication is permanent: [], or temporary [] and expected to preclude immunizations until: Date (Mo., Day, Yr.): .
+Signature of Medical Provider or Health Department Official:Date (Mo., Day, Yr.):// RELIGIOUS EXEMPTION: The Code of Virginia allows a child an exemption from receiving immunizations required for school attendance if the student or the student's parent/guardian submits an affidavit to the school's admitting official stating that the administration of immunizing agents conflicts with the student's religious tenets or practices.
+Any student entering school must submit this affidavit on a CERTIFICATE OF RELIGIOUS EXEMPTION (Form CRE-1), which may be obtained at any local health department, school division superintendent's office or local department of social services.
+Ref.
+Code of Virginia § 22.1-271.2, C (i).
 CONDITIONAL ENROLLMENT: As specified in the Code of Virginia § 22.1-271.2, B, I certify that this child has received at least one dose of each of the vaccines required by the State Board of Health for attending school and that this child has a plan for the completion of his/her requirements within the next 90 calendar days.
-Next immunization due on

-Signature of Medical Provider or Health Department Official:

-Date (Mo., Day, Yr.):
+Next immunization due on Signature of Medical Provider or Health Department Official: Date (Mo., Day, Yr.):